PrestonXPitzer/PrestonXPitzer/README.md

-### I pinky promise I can write in languages other than python
+# I pinky promise I can write in languages other than python
-# I just like python :3
+I just like python... :3

 I am a computer engineering / math student graduating from Virginia Tech in 2025
 Technologies I can use confidentily are